korsbo/Latexify.jl/docs/src/index.md

 latexify(:(x/y)) |> render
 ```

-Alternatively, `render(str, mime)` can also be used to generate and open DVI and PNG files, which might be useful for other purposes:
+Alternatively, `render(str, mime)` can also be used to generate and open DVI, PNG and SVG files, which might be useful for other purposes:

 ```julia
 latexify(:(x/y)) |> s -> render(s, MIME("image/png"))
 ```

-PNG output relies on [dvipng](http://www.nongnu.org/dvipng/).
+PNG and SVG outputs rely on [dvipng](http://www.nongnu.org/dvipng/) and [dvisvgm](https://dvisvgm.de/), respectively.

 ## Legacy support